jvoisin/snuffleupagus/doc/source/download.rst

-We're currently not providing a Debian/Ubuntu repository, but you can grab the latest release on `github <https://github.com/nbs-system/snuffleupagus/releases>`__, or build your own package by cloning the source code and typing ``make debian``.
+We're currently not providing a Debian/Ubuntu repository, but you can grab the latest release on `github <https://github.com/nbs-system/snuffleupagus/releases>`__, or build your own package by following the :doc:`debian page <debian>`

 Source code
 -----------